-The inverse scattering transform was developed during the 1970s-1980s for the analysis of some nonlinear partial differential equations [50].
-The visionary idea of applying this theory to solving the cable inverse problem goes also back to the 1980s [49].
-After having completed some theoretic results directly linked to practice [14], [53], we started to successfully apply the inverse scattering theory to cable soft fault diagnosis, in collaboration with GEEPS-SUPELEC [11].
+The inverse scattering transform was developed during the 1970s-1980s for the analysis of some nonlinear partial differential equations [58].
+The visionary idea of applying this theory to solving the cable inverse problem goes also back to the 1980s [57].
+After having completed some theoretic results directly linked to practice [14], [61], we started to successfully apply the inverse scattering theory to cable soft fault diagnosis, in collaboration with GEEPS-SUPELEC [11].

-To link electric cables to the inverse scattering theory, the telegrapher's equations (32) are transformed in a few steps to fit into a particular form studied in the inverse scattering theory.
-The Fourier transform is first applied to transform the time domain model (32) into the frequency domain, the spatial coordinate z is then replaced by the propagation time and the frequency domain variables $V(\omega, x)$, $I(\omega, x)$ are replaced by the pair
+To link electric cables to the inverse scattering theory, the telegrapher's equations are transformed in a few steps to fit into a particular form studied in the inverse scattering theory.
+The Fourier transform is first applied to obtain a frequency domain model, the spatial coordinate z is then replaced by the propagation time and the frequency domain variables $V(\omega, x), I(\omega, x)$ are replaced by the pair